kubedb/docs/docs/guides/mongodb/autoscaler/compute/sharding.md

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.

-- Install `KubeDB` Community, Enterprise and Autoscaler operator in your cluster following the steps [here](/docs/setup/README.md).
+- Install `KubeDB` Provisioner, Ops-manager and Autoscaler operator in your cluster following the steps [here](/docs/setup/README.md).

 - Install `Metrics Server` from [here](https://github.com/kubernetes-sigs/metrics-server#installation)

-- Install `Vertical Pod Autoscaler` from [here](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#installation)

 - You should be familiar with the following `KubeDB` concepts:
   - [MongoDB](/docs/guides/mongodb/concepts/mongodb.md)